Bio

 About the Artist

-Darcy Lee Saxton is a visual artist and teacher whose work moves between the visible and unseen.
-Her paintings embody paradox: bold and subtle, grounded and transcendent, fierce and nurturing.
+Darcy Lee Saxton is a visual artist whose paintings hold both strength and softness.
+They move between the grounded and the transcendent, the fierce and the nurturing.